 "People take it for granted that allergies cause sneezing in the nose and itching in the eyes.
 Yet they seem surprised to learn allergies inevitably affect their ears as well," said Dr. Ronna Fisher, Au.D.

-Over-the-counter antihistamines or decongestants might also help relieve the problem of excess fluid if it is caused by allergies.
-Some other remedies that can reduce fluid build-up include exercising, eating a low sodium diet, or eating fruits and vegetables that act as diuretics; grapes, watermelon, celery, bell peppers and asparagus all offer health benefits that include reducing fluid retention.
+Clogged ears can have several causes; this time of year it's likely allergy-related.
+Over-the-counter antihistamines or decongestants might help relieve the problem of excess fluid if it is caused by allergies.
+Some other remedies that can reduce fluid build-up include exercising, eating a low-sodium diet, or eating fruits and vegetables that act as diuretics—grapes, watermelon, celery, bell peppers and asparagus all offer health benefits that include reducing fluid retention.

-Since continuous pressure in the middle ear could result in permanent hearing loss, if you are experiencing any changes in hearing be sure to see a hearing healthcare professional or ENT to make sure the problem isn’t something more serious.
+Since continuous pressure in the middle ear could result in permanent hearing loss, if you are experiencing any changes in hearing be sure to see a hearing healthcare professional or otolaryngologist (ENT) to make sure the problem isn’t something more serious.